RealityBending/Onboarding/README.md

 ### The Bright Oath

-Now that you have GitHub account, you can check-out and learn our pledge [**here**](https://github.com/RealityBending/BrightOath/blob/master/README.md).
-If the link doesn't work, please send us a notification so we can update your accesss level.
+Now that you have GitHub account, and that you are part of our team, you can check-out our pledge [**here**](https://github.com/RealityBending/BrightOath).
+If the link doesn't work, **please send us a message** so we can update your accesss level.

 ### Create your first Github Pull Requests (PR)